SAMtoBAM/PAQman/README.md

 ## *Telomerality:

 <i>*I am using the term to describe stats about how many of the assembled contig have reached telomere sequences giving confidence of structural completeness at contig ends in repeat regions </i><br/>
-If you are unaware of the repeat for your species; you can use [TeloBase](https://shinyapps.biodata.ceitec.cz/TeloBase/) to look for likely repeats <br/>.
+If you are unaware of the repeat for your species (_--telomererepeat_); you can use [TeloBase](https://shinyapps.biodata.ceitec.cz/TeloBase/) to look for likely repeats. <br/>
-However TeloBase only stores exact matches of telomeric repeats and does not account for degenerate repeats such as TG{1,3} <br/>
+However, TeloBase only stores exact matches of telomeric repeats and does not account for degenerate repeats such as TG{1,3} <br/>
-Therefore we are building out a database of varified Telomeric repeats/regular expression for species [here](https://github.com/SAMtoBAM/PAQman/blob/main/telomeric_sequences.md).
+Therefore we are building out a database of verified Telomeric repeats/regular expression for species [here](https://github.com/SAMtoBAM/PAQman/blob/main/telomeric_sequences.md).
 Please consider contributing.

-Telomerality is calculated using a few simple steps specific to PAQman <br/>
+PAQman calculates Telomerality using a few simple steps <br/>

 1. Either exact single repeats or regular expressions are used to identify telomeric sequences ( seqkit locate --ignore-case -r -p "\"${telomererepeat}\"" ) <br/>
 2. The coordinates of each identified repeat are merged if within repeat-length-1 bp (allowing for 1 repeat to deviate mildly) <br/>